🎧 Real entrepreneurs. Real stories.

 Hopefully, by now you’re feeling excited about the possibilities of using a financial dashboard.
 Building one may seem like a daunting process, but it doesn’t have to be.

-Here are a few tips to get you started, whether you use Excel or an online dashboard tool, like LivePlan.
+Here are a few tips to get you started, whether you use Excel or an online performance dashboard tool, like LivePlan.

 Determine your most important metrics